HeloiseS/atlasvras/_sources/about.rst

 Ranking
 -----------------------------------
-To rank our alerts we now use the *pythagoras theorem*.
+To rank our alerts we now use a geometric distance (with a few extra shenanigans).
 The bottom right hand corner of the plot is the "most" Real and Extra-galactic.
 Hypothetically that is the alert we care about the most.
 To calculate the ranks we therefore **calculate the distance to that (1,0) point**.
-Now... there are a couple extra steps.
+Then:

 - I scale the galactic axis by 0.4 to separate the garbage from the real alerts more effectively.
    It also ensures our eyeballing policy (see below) encompasses the real=1, galactic=1 corner.